Author: Jenny Lin, Senior Manager, Medical Devices / IVD, Australia

 - blood glucose strips

 Under the procurement requirements, preference will be given for MDs listed under the MDACS.
 Preference will also be given in the quotation for listed MDs.

 Depending on the experience gained from this pilot run, DH may extend the new requirement to other devices.
 MD manufacturers are encouraged to list their devices as soon as possible to secure a spot in the procurement process and to avoid a potentially long wait time should the scheme expand to a broader scope of devices.

-If you have any questions about or need assistance with patient implant cards and/or patient information leaflets in either Australia or Europe, be sure to reach out to PharmaLex team for a no-obligation discussion.
+If you have any questions or need assistance with Hong Kong registration, be sure to reach out to the PharmaLex team for a no-obligation discussion.